iuliux/StickierQR/README.md

 About
 -----
 Academic project that involves Android platform for client-side and GoogleAppEngine for server-side.
+Project page on [PUB wiki](http://curs.pub.ro/index.php/android-projects/159-poliinfo-reader).

 Screenshots
 -----------